 Image Credit: GKIDS

 Hodoka and Hina are both struggling without parental figures.
 Hina is orphaned with her younger brother and they’re living on their own.
 Both of the main protagonists are young; each is under the age of 18.
 We see how they’re already starting to adapt to adult life throughout the film.
 This miraculous gift that Hina has is immediately identified as a way for them to survive.
 There’s this innate sadness to seeing Hina use her power to make a quick buck.
 The reasons she helps people are sound; market owners wanting a good audience, birthday parties, etc. Only, we find out that sunshine girls eventually get sacrificed to the sky for their service.

-Unlike many popular anime series, anime films take more time to discuss real-world issues.
+Unlike many popular anime series we’ve seen in fall 2020, anime films take more time to discuss real-world issues.
 The massacre of natural-given talents to survive in a tough economic situation are not foreign to anyone.
 We see plenty of people with talents for drawing or music chewed up and spit out by the capitalist structures they attempt to use to find security.
 Changing the weather is a dramatic example, but the gut feeling while you watch is the same.
 There are moments in this show where you just wish these two could be kids.
 The same sentiment goes for any adult in real life as well.
 Crippled by the monotony and stress of everyday life, many lose interest in their hobbies and passions.
 While the film’s ending offers resolution, you know things aren’t going to get easier for these two.